For many people another way of living starts with this book...

 There are quite a lot of examples of a big house communes – here's just one of them:

-Read more about Keveral Farm Community »
+Read more about Beech Hill Community »

 Urban Communal